How to Manage Financially when Newly Single

 Check your credit history too.

-I’ve heard of numerous people who end up with debt they didn’t know about because their partners took it out in their name.
+There are numerous people with debt they didn’t know about because their partners took it out in their name.

 It’s easy to do online now if you have someone’s ID.